kellypang/taskdemo/task-app-overview.md

-> **Deprecated**: This document has been consolidated into the main `../README.md` for better organization.
-The high-level overview and architecture information is now available in the root README.

 # Task Management Application - High-Level Overview

 ## 🎯 **What Is This Application?**

-A **production-ready, full-stack task management system** that demonstrates modern software engineering practices with comprehensive testing, clean architecture, and robust documentation.
+A **full-stack task management system** that demonstrates modern software engineering practices with comprehensive testing, clean architecture, and robust documentation.
 Built with Spring Boot (backend) and React/Vite (frontend), it provides complete CRUD operations for task management with advanced search capabilities.

 ## 🏗️ **Architecture Overview**